Buyer Guides

 FAQ

 Yes.
 The questions are documentation requests, not accusations.
-A credible vendor will welcome them and have ready answers.
+A credible vendor (us included) will welcome them and have ready answers.
 A vendor that bristles at any of them is signaling something about how they handle scrutiny.

 How does SolCrys score on its own checklist?